Visitors

 Identity and actions

-The header shows the visitor's name, trust score badge, status, plan/value (if set), country, key dates, and visitor ID.
+The header shows the visitor's name, trust score badge, plan/value (if set), country, key dates and visitor ID.
 The action buttons depend on the current status:

 - Allow — mark as trusted; a permanent exemption — the visitor is never auto-blocked again even if the score drops, and only a teammate can undo it

 - Block — block the visitor org-wide in one click, no confirmation.
 This is a full block (no chat at all).
-Beyond live chat, it also refuses inbound voice calls from any phone number on the visitor's record — the call is hung up before Telnyx answers, so there's no ring-through and no per-minute billing.
+It also covers the phone: if an inbound call comes from the phone number on this visitor's record, the call is refused before it is answered, so there is no ring-through and no connect-time charge.

 - Clear status — remove a manual decision and revert to automatic scoring (shown only when a status is set)